 Before we existed here (on the web), we were a book.
 Well technically we were never a book, but our founder, Michael, did write one in 1996!
 Can you guess its name?
 The book is called DoYouRemember? and yes, that is where we got the name for the site!
 P.S.
 You can still buy his books on Amazon or Google!

-A Bit About The Book: Do You Remember? takes readers back to a simpler, tackier time, when TV shows were unabashedly corny and shags (carpets and hairdos) were all the rage.
+Do You Remember? takes readers back to a simpler, tackier time, when TV shows were unabashedly corny and shags (carpets and hairdos) were all the rage.
 Get nostalgic with over 130 images of long-lost-pop-culture items and unforgettable icons from the 50s, 60s, 70s & 80s.
+Take a peek here.